-Fibonacci Indicator: How to Draw and Use The Fibonacci Retracement Indicator
+How to Use the Fibonacci Retracement Indicator Correctly

 Fibonacci trading is a popular trading strategy across all the major financial markets – including stocks, futures, and forex.
 Investors and day traders have multiple ways to employ the Fibonacci ratios developed by the 13th-century Italian mathematician of the same name.

 The most common form of Fibonacci trading uses what is known as the Fibonacci retracement levels.
 The Fibonacci retracement tool is a technical analysis indicator usually included with just about any charting or day trading software program that investors can access through their brokerage firm.

 This article will show you how to use the Fibonacci retracement indicator to pinpoint potential market entry or exit points.

 The 13th-century mathematician we know as Fibonacci (even though that wasn’t actually his name) noted a particular number sequence with an intriguing relationship between the numbers.
 Each successive number in the Fibonacci number sequence is equal to the sum of the two previous numbers added together.